Asperger syndrome is a form of autism.

-Criteria your doctor may consider include:
+Criteria your healthcare provider may consider include:

 Is Asperger’s still a diagnosis?

-There is no cure for Asperger syndrome.
+There’s no cure for Asperger syndrome.
 However, these treatments may help adults with autism cope with symptoms and difficulties.

 - Cognitive behavioral therapy.
-A therapist can help you cope with some of the emotional impacts of autism, such as social isolation and anxiety.
+A therapist can help you cope with some of the emotional effects of autism, such as social isolation and anxiety.
 They can also help you learn new social skills so engaging with others feels easier and less frustrating.